Helene Richter: Early life

 Helene Richter was born on 4 August 1861 in Vienna into a bourgeoise family of Jewish descent.
 Her father was Maximilian Richter (1824-1890), a doctor; her mother was Emilie Richter, née Lackenbacher (1832-1889); her sister was Elise Richter (1865-1943), a professor of Romance Philology and the first woman to habilitate and become professor at the University of Vienna.
 Helene and Elise Richter were taught at home, following non-denominational principles.
 In January 1911 the sisters took on a Protestant denomination.
 Since women were not admitted to university, Helene Richter undertook autodidactic studies for several years before being admitted as guest student to the University of Vienna in 1891.

 Richter lived in Vienna throughout her life.
 In her youth, she travelled extensively across Europe and North Africa.
-She co-habited with her sister Elise Richter, both women never married.
+She cohabited with her sister Elise Richter; both women never married.
 At their weekly salon, influential intellectuals such as the feminists Marianne Hainisch and Rosa Mayreder, theatre director Hugo Thimig, actor Auguste Wilbrandt-Baudius, writers Max Kalbeck and Richard Kralik and classical philologist Hans von Arnim met to exchange ideas.